Lucky Irabor: Background

 Irabor was born on 5 October 1965 in Aliokpu Agbor, Ika South Local Government Area of Delta State, Nigeria.
 He gained admission into the Nigerian Defence Academy (NDA) Kaduna as a member of the 34 Regular Course in 1983 and was commissioned Second Lieutenant on 28 June 1986 into the Signals Corps of the Nigerian Army.

 Irabor attended military and civil courses both locally and abroad.
 He attended Armed Forces Command and Staff College, Jaji (AFCSC) for his Junior Staff Course in 1995 and Ghana Armed Forces Staff College, Teshi, Accra, Ghana for Senior Staff Course in 2000/2001 amongst others.
-He equally attended the National Defence College in Bangladesh in 2010 and Harvard Kennedy Schools of Government and Executive Education, the USA in 2012 and 2017 respectively.
-Irabor obtained a bachelor's degree in Engineering from Obafemi Awolowo University and holds two Masters Degrees from University of Ghana and Bangladesh University of Professionals, Dhaka.
+He equally attended the National Defence College in Bangladesh in 2010 and Harvard Kennedy Schools of Government and Executive Education, the US in 2012 and 2017 respectively.
+Irabor obtained a bachelor's degree in engineering from Obafemi Awolowo University and holds two master's degrees from University of Ghana and Bangladesh University of Professionals, Dhaka.

 Early life and education

 General Irabor was raised in a military family and had his early education at the Nigerian Military School, Zaria.
-He later attended the Nigerian Defence Academy, Kaduna, where he graduated with a Bachelor's degree in Electrical Engineering in 1983.
+He later attended the Nigerian Defence Academy, Kaduna, where he graduated with a bachelor's degree in Electrical Engineering in 1983.